-DEFINITION OF SAFEGUARDING
+2. DEFINITION OF SAFEGUARDING

-Keeping Children Safe in Education 2023 defines Safeguarding and promoting the welfare of children as:
+Keeping Children Safe in Education defines Safeguarding and promoting the welfare of children as:

-• protecting children from maltreatment.

-- preventing impairment of children's mental and physical health of development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes.
+- protecting children from maltreatment. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes.

-The terms child and children include everyone under the age of 18.
+The terms 'child' and 'children' include everyone under the age of 18.